Find a New Zealand tour

 UK residents - with the UK phasing out the 2 Part Paper licence and moving to a plastic card licence please note the following:

 What is the minimum age to drive a rental vehicle in New Zealand?

-The usual minimum age to rent or drive a rental vehicle in New Zealand is 25 however we have a special arrangement with Europcar which allows drivers from 21 years old.
+The usual minimum age to rent or drive a rental vehicle in New Zealand is 25 however we have a special arrangements with rental car companies which may allow drivers from 21 years old.
 They must hold a current valid full licence (not a provisional or learners licence).
 Check with your consultant if you have any questions on your ability to drive in New Zealand.

 Which side of the road do you drive on in New Zealand?